On the occasion of what would have been his 96th birthday, we’re celebrating the star and his enduringly popular sitcom.

 Shortly before production began, however, comic actor Don Knotts – a TV variety show veteran and, more important, Griffith’s co-star in the stage and screen versions of No Times for Sergeants – telephoned Griffith to make a fateful suggestion.
 Sure, Knotts said, he really enjoyed the pilot.
 But wouldn’t the series be even funnier if Sheriff Andy had, you know, a deputy?

-During his eight seasons as the first-among-equals center of gravity in a dream-cast ensemble that also included Knotts as the eager but incompetent Barney Fife, Frances Bavier as the attentive Aunt Bee, Jim Nabors as country-bumpkin gas-station attendant Gomer Pyle, and George Lindsey as the similarly unsophisticated Goober Pyle, Griffith seemed to embody all the best qualities of a loving father, a reliable friend, a folksy sage, a droll yet compassionate observer of human foibles — and a cool-headed, even-handed, politely authoritative peace officer.
+During his eight seasons in a dream-cast ensemble that also included Knotts as the eager but incompetent Barney Fife, Frances Bavier as the attentive Aunt Bee, Jim Nabors as country bumpkin, gas station attendant Gomer Pyle, and George Lindsey as the similarly unsophisticated Goober Pyle, Griffith seemed to embody all the best qualities of a loving father, a reliable friend, a folksy sage, a droll yet compassionate observer of human foibles, and a cool-headed, even-handed, politely authoritative peace officer.

 Indeed, Griffith played Sheriff Andy so winningly and wonderfully that the line between actor and character were blurred, if not completely erased, before the end of the premiere episode.
 Maybe, just maybe, that’s because the line didn’t exist.
 That certainly seems to be the assumption of Ron Howard, the Oscar-winning actor-turned-director who shot to fame (as “Ronnie Howard”) playing Opie, the precocious young son of the widowed Mayberry lawman.